systemd/systemd/docs/UIDS-GIDS.md

 2. 1000…65533 and 65536…4294967294 → Everything else, i.e. regular (human) users.

-Note that most distributions allow changing the boundary between system and regular users, even during runtime as user configuration.
-Moreover, some older systems placed the boundary at 499/500, or even 99/100.
-In `systemd`, the boundary is configurable only during compilation time, as this should be a decision for distribution builders, not for users.
-Moreover, we strongly discourage downstreams to change the boundary from the upstream default of 999/1000.
+Some older systems placed the boundary at 499/500, or even 99/100, and most distributions allow the boundary between system and regular users to be changed via local configuration.
+In `systemd`, the boundary is configurable during compilation time and is also queried from `/etc/login.defs` at runtime, if the `-Dcompat-mutable-uid-boundaries=true` compile-time setting is used.
+We strongly discourage downstreams from changing the boundary from the upstream default of 999/1000.

 Also note that programs such as `adduser` tend to allocate from a subset of the available regular user range only, usually 1000..60000.
-And it's also usually user-configurable, too.
+This range can also be configured using `/etc/login.defs`.

-Note that systemd requires that system users and groups are resolvable without networking available — a requirement that is not made for regular users.
+Note that systemd requires that system users and groups are resolvable without network — a requirement that is not made for regular users.
 This means regular users may be stored in remote LDAP or NIS databases, but system users may not (except when there's a consistent local cache kept, that is available during earliest boot, including in the initrd).